Visiting the library

 You may renew in-person at any of our library locations.
 You can renew by phone using the Automated Renewal Line at 614-479-4400.
 You can also renew online by logging in to My account.
 For more details visit the Borrower's Guide.

-You can make a request to extend your holds by calling the Circulation Desk at any of our locations:
+You can make a request to extend your holds by sending us an email or calling us at 614-807-2626.

 Check to see if you have any fees by visiting My account.
 You can also contact us by telephone (614-807-2626) or ask in person.